Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 28: May 24, 2024

-# Day 28 of 100 Days of Code: X
+# Day 28 of 100 Days of Code: Postman's Environment Variables and Response Handling

 ## Today's Progress

-x
+Created negative API requests and utilized environment variables.
+Worked on saving API response data as variables and incorporated these variables into new requests.
+Tackled a challenge - adding variables to requests.
+Completed Chapter 1 quiz.

 ## Thoughts

-x
+Leveraging environment variables not only makes my requests more dynamic but also secures sensitive data, which is crucial for real-world applications.

 ## Hashtags